-Telekom Malaysia, Packet One Networks (P1) and Celcom Axiata are set announce partnership today.
+Telekom Malaysia, Packet One Networks (P1) and Celcom Axiata are set to announce partnership today.
 3 major deals will be signed and one of it involves a domestic roaming network agreement between Celcom and TM-P1.

 According to reliable sources close to MalaysianWireless, the domestic roaming agreement with Celcom would allow TM-P1 4G LTE customers to roam on Celcom’s 3G network.
 The new TM-P1 4G LTE network is yet to be given a brand name.